-I was ill all last week; since last Sunday.
-Normally I am not sick this time of year.
-I have a fairly strong immune system.
+I was ill all last week, since last Sunday.
+Usually, I am not sick this time of year.
+I have a relatively strong immune system.
 I also usually get a flu shot.
-This year I just didn’t take the time.
+This year I didn’t take the time to get it done.
 I think my system was overwhelmed by exposure to sick people.
-My wife's best friend had returned from India and debarked the plane with the flu and my wife had gone over to bring her some food.
-The next day my wife was sick and two days later when her symptoms worsened, I took her to urgent care.
-I think everyone in the waiting room was sick.
+My wife's best friend had returned from India and debarked the plane with the flu, and my wife had gone over to bring her some food.
+The next day my wife was sick, and two days later, when her symptoms worsened, I took her to urgent care.
+I think everyone in the waiting room was ill.

-All this week I've stood at the window looking out at the incredible weather.
+I've stood at the window all this week looking out at the incredible weather.
 I was upset that I could not enjoy it.
-I wanted to got out into the Sourland Mountain for a hike in the woods.
+I wanted to get out into Sourland Mountain for a hike in the woods.
 I wanted to feel the sunlight on my face.
 I wanted to hear the sounds of nature.
-I had been listening to the whir and whoosh of the central heating and cooling system all week.
-I hate that sound.
+I had listened to the whir and whoosh of the central heating and cooling system all week.
+I'm not too fond of that sound.

 I have no what type of bird this is.
 Do you?